Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 - <img src="images/ALL_topbar_buttons.png" ><br/>

-  ***Buttons*** - (From left to right) The "YOU ARE HERE" button allow user to retrieve current location information to the application, which will be filled into the "FROM" query box.
-The "i" button is a help feature that display information about this application and user instructions.
-The github icon button links to the git repository of this application.
+  ***Buttons*** - (From left to right) The "YOU ARE HERE" button allow user to retrieve current location information to the application, which will then be filled into the "FROM" query box.
+The "i" button is a help feature that display information about this application and user guides.
+The github icon button opens a new tab from a browser to the git repository of this application.
   <br/><br/>

 - <img src="images/ALL_map.PNG">
   <br/>

-  ***Bus Stops on Map*** - This feature allow user to click the bus stop icon on the map to retrieve bus stop information and displayed onto the bus stop information card.The codes to be able to click onto each bus stop icon is partially extracted from app.js as shown below:
+  ***Bus Stop Icons on Map*** - This feature allow user to click the bus stop icon on the map to retrieve bus stop information and displayed onto the bus stop information card.The codes to be able to click onto each bus stop icon is partially extracted from app.js as shown below:

   ```
   map.on("click", "fullbuststopcode", function (e) {//codes